apache/trafficserver/doc/developer-guide/internal-libraries/AcidPtr.en.rst

 * Atomic - reads and writes avoid skew, by using mutex locks.
 * Consistent - data can only be changed by a commit, and only one commit can exist at a time per data.
 * Isolated - commits of a single point of data are not concurrent.
-But commits of seperate data can be conncurrent.
+But commits of separate data can be concurrent.
 * Durable - shared_ptr is used to keep older versions of data in memory while references exist.

 .. _ACID: https://en.wikipedia.org/wiki/ACID_(computer_science)